kamleshkarki/Tableau_T/Covid-19/README.md

 The time from exposure to onset of symptoms is typically around five days, but may range from two to 14 days.
 While the majority of cases result in mild symptoms, some progress to viral pneumonia and multi-organ failure.
-As of 8 April 2020, more than 1.5 million, cases have been reported in more than 200 countries and territories, resulting in more than 87,900 deaths.[7]
-More than 328,000 people have recovered.
+As of 8 April 2020, more than 1.5 million, cases have been reported in more than 200 countries and territories, resulting in more than 87,900 deaths.More than 328,000 people have recovered.
 Motive to build.